Canada's CIBC completes $5 billion PrivateBancorp buy

-TORONTO Canadian Imperial Bank of Commerce (CM.TO) has completed the $5 billion acquisition of Chicago-based PrivateBancorp PVTB.O, which will help it diversify from its domestic market, it said on Friday.
+TORONTO (Reuters) - Canadian Imperial Bank of Commerce (CM.TO) has completed the $5 billion acquisition of Chicago-based PrivateBancorp PVTB.O, which will help it diversify from its domestic market, it said on Friday.

 CIBC, Canada's fifth-biggest lender, has the biggest exposure to the country's housing markets.
 Concerns are mounting about falling home prices in Toronto and Vancouver, and the bank has long coveted a major U.S. acquisition.